This site created by and maintained by Robert J. Parks, 11 Regents Park Lane, Frankfort, KY 40601-3845

 Thus, for this website I have shifted my work toward context – toward the times my ancestors lived in and the challenges they faced.
 Recently I added the Madison County portion of the US Census of Agriculture for 1850.
 It contains an alphabetical list of all farmers in Madison County, along with the size of their farms and the value of livestock and improvements.

 Madison County Agriculture in 1850 describes different types of farms and their principal crops and livestock.
+Plus a list of all the farmers and their assets.

 Driving Hogs to Virginia is a tale from The Climax about a dozen young men driving hogs to Virgina in 1842.
 Family names include Dozier, Million, Parke.